Duality between S^2 P^4 and the Double Quintic Symmetroid: Introduction

 In this article, we make a first step toward formulating the new geometry appeared in the previous work within the framework of the homological projective duality.

 The homological projective duality, if applies to our case, provides a systematic way to describe the derived categories of the (noncommutative resolutions of) linear sections of $\chow$ and $\hcoY$.
 Showing the homological projective duality in general consists of two major steps of finding suitable categorical/noncommutative resolutions and making suitable (dual) Lefschetz decompositions of them.
-The categorical/noncommutative resolutions of $\chow$ and $\hcoY$, respectively, should be identified inside the derived categories $\sD^b(\hchow)$ and $\sD^b(\widetilde \hcoY)$ as full subcategories by finding suitable resolutions $\hchow \to \chow$ and $\widetilde\hcoY \to \hcoY$.
+The categorical/noncommutative resolutions of $\chow$ and $\hcoY$, respectively, should be identified up to equivalences inside the derived categories $\sD^{b}(\hchow)$ and $\sD^{b}(\widetilde{\hcoY})$ as full subcategories by finding suitable resolutions $\hchow\to\chow$ and $\widetilde{\hcoY}\to\hcoY$.

-A natural resolution of $\chow$ is given by the Hilbert-Chow morphism $\hchow=\Hilb^2 \mP^n \to \chow$ (Proposition \ref{prop:S2F}).
-In this case, it should be rather easy to find the noncommutative resolution of $\chow$ in the derived category $\sD^b(\hchow)$ based on the theory of \cite{Lef} (see \cite{HoTa4}).
-In contrast to this, the singularity of $\hcoY$ turns out to be more complicated (see the beginning of Section~\ref{subsubsection:Global} for a brief summary).
-Because of this complication, the theorem \cite[Theorem 4.3]{Lef} does not apply to this for example, and having the noncommutative resolution seems to be a more difficult task although we will find a nice resolution $\widetilde\hcoY \to \hcoY$ ({\bf Proposition~\ref{prop:Y2tildeY}}) based on the birational geometry of $\hcoY$.
-In this paper, as a strong indication for the homological projective duality between $\hcoY$ and $\chow$, we find a Lefschetz collection which generates a full subcategory of $\sD^b(\widetilde\hcoY)$ ({\bf Theorem~\ref{thm:Gvan}}) and also the corresponding dual Lefschetz collection in $\sD^b(\hchow)$ ({\bf Theorem~\ref{thm:Gvan1}}).
+A natural resolution of $\chow$ is given by the Hilbert-Chow morphism $\hchow=\Hilb^{2}\mP^{n}$ $\to\chow$(cf. Subsection \ref{HilbChow}).
+In this case, it should be rather easy to find the noncommutative resolution of $\chow$ in the derived category $\sD^{b}(\hchow)$ based on the theory of \cite{Lef} (see \cite{HoTa4}).
+In contrast to this, the singularity of $\hcoY$ turns out to be more involved (see Subsection \ref{sub:tildeY-Y}).
+Because of this complication, the theorem \cite[Theorem 4.3]{Lef} does not apply to this for example, and having the noncommutative resolution seems to be a more difficult task although we will find a nice resolution $\widetilde{\hcoY}\to\hcoY$ (\textbf{Subsections~\ref{subsection:BlowUp}}, \textbf{\ref{sub:tildeY-Y}} ).
+In this paper, as a strong indication for the homological projective duality between $\hcoY$ and $\chow$, we find a Lefschetz collection which generates a full subcategory of $\sD^{b}(\widetilde{\hcoY})$ (\textbf{Theorem~\ref{thm:Gvan}}) and also the corresponding dual Lefschetz collection in $\sD^{b}(\hchow)$ (\textbf{Theorem~\ref{thm:Gvan1}}).
 These two theorems are main results of this paper.
 We expect that these (dual) Lefschetz collections are actually the (dual) Lefschetz decompositions of the noncommutative resolutions of $\hcoY$ and $\chow$.